jRicciL/ML-ensemble-docking/README.md

 - **Carlos A. Brizuela**:
   - *CICESE Research Center, Ensenada, México*

-## About this repository
+## 🗂 About this repository

-This repository includes the jupyter notebooks, and python and R scripts required to reproduce the results and figures of the research study.
-Main datasets are also included.

-### Conda environment with python libraries
+### 🐍 Conda environment with python libraries

 Create a conda environment from the `conda_environment.yml` file.
-This will install all the used libraries used for this study.
+This will install all the python libraries and additional tools used for this study.
 ```shell
 conda env create -f conda_environment.yml
 ```